 Dinners were almost always excellent and prices varied considerably (€12-25).
 Throw in a few coffees (€1-2), glasses of wine (€2) or pints of beer (€5) and it all adds up pretty quick.
 Other than prices, our only complaint would be that the packed lunches were occasionally basic and bland.

 Having a few small snacks on hand for emergencies (and/or cravings) is never a bad idea.
 We always carry some trail mix and a Snickers bar or two, just in case.

-On average, if you are staying in dorm beds with half-board, buying packed lunches and maybe a couple drinks every day, expect to spend about €80 per person per day.
+On average, if you are staying in dorm beds with half-board, buying packed lunches and maybe a couple drinks every day, expect to spend about €80 per person per day to hike the Alta Via 1.
 If you opt for private rooms whenever possible and get a little frisky with the drinks, that daily budget can quickly increase to €120 per day.

 Alta Via 1 Rifugios: Overview

 The many outstanding Alta Via 1 rifugios are a big reason why the Alta Via 1 is such a popular long-distance trek.
 Almost all feature incredibly scenic locations to go with comfortable accommodations, food ranging from decent to superb and friendly hospitality.
 But if you haven’t experienced hut-to-hut hiking in the mountains before there a few things to know.

 You can’t wear your hiking shoes or boots inside the mountain huts so you should bring along some sneakers/slippers/flip-flops/crocs to wear in the rifugio.
 Many places provide them but you can’t count always count on that.